-- (2) In subsection (1), the reference to a person having the right to use a vehicle does not, in relation to a motor vehicle, include a reference to a person whose right to use the vehicle derives only from having paid, or undertaken to pay, for the use of the vehicle and its driver for a particular journey. - (3) In subsection (1), the reference to premises occupied or used by a person for residential purposes or otherwise as living accommodation does not include a reference to so much of any premises as constitutes any common area to which the person has or is allowed access in connection with the use or occupation of accommodation. - (4) For the purposes of this Ordinance, detecting crime must be taken to include- - (a) establishing by whom, for what purpose, by what means and generally in what circumstances a crime was committed; and - (b) the apprehension of the person by whom a crime was committed. - (5) In this Ordinance, a reference to a tax, duty, levy or other imposition, contribution or charge payable to the Crown includes a reference to such a tax, duty, levy or other imposition, contribution or charge that is collected by the Republic in accordance with arrangements made with the Republic (whether pursuant to the Treaty of Establishment or otherwise). - (6) A notice that is required by this Ordinance to be given in writing may be given by being transmitted by electronic means.
+- (a) establishing by whom, for what purpose, by what means and generally in what circumstances a crime was committed; and - (b) the apprehension of the person by whom a crime was committed. - (5) In this Ordinance, a reference to a tax, duty levy or other imposition, contribution or charge payable to the Crown includes a reference to such a tax, duty, levy or other imposition, contribution or charge that is collected by the Republic in accordance with arrangements made with the Republic (whether pursuant to the Treaty of Establishment or otherwise). - (6) A notice that is required by this Ordinance to be given in writing may be given by being transmitted by electronic means.

-4. Meaning of authorising officer: applications by police officers
+Meaning of authorising officer: application by police officers

-- (1) Where an application for an LC authorisation or an authorisation under section 21, 22 or 23 is made by a police officer, the authorising officer for the purposes of this Ordinance is- - (a) the Chief Constable or a designated deputy; or - (b) where it is not reasonably practicable, having regard to the urgency of the case, for the application to be considered by a police officer referred to in paragraph (a), a police officer holding the rank of Chief Superintendent. - (2) Where an application for an authorisation under section 20 other than an LC authorisation is made by a police officer, the authorising officer for the purposes of this Ordinance is- - (a) the Chief Constable, a designated deputy or a police officer holding the rank of Chief Superintendent; or - (b) where it is not reasonably practicable, having regard to the urgency of the case, for the application to be considered by a police officer referred to in paragraph (a), a police officer holding the rank of Superintendent. - (3) In this section, "designated deputy" means- - (a) the Deputy Chief Constable; and - (b) any other police officer nominated under section 7 of the Police Ordinance 2007(b) to exercise the Chief Constable's functions. - (4) In this section, a reference to an application for an authorisation includes a reference to an application for the renewal of an authorisation.
+- 4.-(1) Where an application for an LC authorisation or an authorisation under section 21, 22 or 23 is made by a police officer, the authorising officer for the purposes of this Ordinance is- - (a) the Chief Constable or a designated deputy; or - (b) where it is not reasonably practicable, having regard to the urgency of the case, for the application to be considered by a police officer referred to in paragraph (a), a police officer holding the rank of Chief Superintendent. - (2) Where an application for an authorisation under section 20 other than an LC authorisation is made by a police officer, the authorising officer for the purposes of this Ordinance is- - (a) the Chief Constable, a designated deputy or a police officer holding the rank of Chief Superintendent Superintendent or higher;(a) or - (b) where it is not reasonably practicable, having regard to the urgency of the case, for the application to be considered by a police officer referred to in paragraph (a), a police officer holding the rank of Superintendent Chief Inspector. (b) - (3) In this section, "designated deputy" means - (a) the Deputy Chief Constable; and - (b) any other police officer nominated under section 7 of the Police Ordinance 2007(c) to exercise the Chief Constable's functions. (d) - (3) In this section, "designated deputy" means- - (a) the Deputy Chief Constable, - (b) a police officer holding the rank of Chief Superintendent. - (4) In this section, a reference to an application for an authorisation includes a reference to an application for the renewal of an authorisation.

-5. Meaning of authorising officer: applications by customs officers
+Meaning of authorising officer: applications by customs officers

-- (1) If an application for any authorisation under this Ordinance is made by a customs officer, an authorising officer for the purposes of this Ordinance is the Fiscal Officer or a designated deputy. - (2) In this section, "designated deputy" means any customs officer of a grade of higher executive officer (or its equivelant) or above nominated by the Fiscal Officer for the purposes of this Ordinance. - (3) In this section, a reference to an application for an authorisation includes a reference to an application for the renewal of an authorisation.
+- 5.-(1) If an application for any authorisation under this Ordinance is made by a customs officer, and authorising officer for the purposes of this Ordinance is the Fiscal Officer or a designated deputy. - (2) In this section, "designated deputy" means any customs officer of a grade of higher executive officer (or its equivalent) or above nominated by the Fiscal Officer for the purposes of this Ordinance. - (3) In this section, a reference to an application for an authorisation includes a reference to an application for the renewal of an authorisation.